rae-ralston/solidity-intro-first-contract/walkthrough-web3-0.19.0.md

     }
     ```

+1. install the packages into your project
-1. `$ npm install`
+    `$ npm install`

-1. Open up a split pane.
-If you're on iterm your session will split, if you're on bash you'll need to install tmux.
-Start up `testrpc` in one window & node repl in the other.
+1. run your node console
+    `$ node`

-1. Add the packages
+1. Add the packages:
     ```js
     const Web3 = require('web3')
     const web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8545"))
     const solc = require('solc')
     ```

 1. Check to make sure web3 is instantiated correctly and connected to localhost.
+If you get a list of 10 accounts back from `web3.eth.accounts`, then everything is good.
     ```js
     web3.eth.accounts
     let acct1 = web3.eth.accounts[0]
     let acct2 = web3.eth.accounts[1]
     ```

-1. Touch HelloWorld.sol
+1. create a file called `HelloWorld.sol`
     ```js
     contract HelloWorld {
       function displayMessage() constant returns (string) {